ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/mining-artifacts.md

 - Fill out the metadata file as follows
   - **FileName**: the only mandatory field which ties this entry in the file to the filename being mined
-  - **ArtifactName**: an optional name for the artifact that will show up in Alex
+  - **ArtifactName**: an optional name for the artifact that will show up in Alex.
   - **ArtifactGroup**: an optional grouping for the artifact, if multiple files have the same group they will be grouped together
-  - **ArtifactGroupSequence**: an ordering within the group, the lower numbers will display first in Alex
+  - **ArtifactGroupSequence**: an ordering within the group, the lower numbers will display first in Alex.
   - **MetaData**: can be any data fields you want to be stored alongside the file.

 **Mine a file with a metadata config**